 Flea beetles are small but destructive pests in the home landscape.
-You have likely seen their damage in the tiny holes scattered across your prized hosta or ornamental kale.
+You will likely see their damage in the tiny holes scattered across your prized hosta or ornamental kale.
 There are many varieties of the insect, which attack a wide range of vegetation.
 Flea beetle control is an ongoing battle that relies upon three levels of approach.
-Control of flea beetles naturally starts with consistent cultural practices, physical barriers and even biological methods.
+Control of flea beetles naturally starts with consistent cultural practices, physical barriers, and even biological methods.

 How to Get Rid of Flea Beetles

 Knowledge of your enemy is the first key to flea beetle control.
 The insects are small beetle-type pests that hop when disturbed.
 The larvae overwinter in the garden and become adults in spring.
 There may be up to two generations of the tiny shiny beetles per year.
 Some varieties are striped or spotted and may be brown, tan, and black.

 It is easier to prevent the damage rather than to kill flea beetles unless you resort to chemical controls.
 Control of flea beetles naturally is preferable, especially in the vegetable garden where the insects do the most damage.

 Physical barriers such as row covers are safe and easy methods of controlling flea beetles.
 These prevent the insects from jumping onto the leaves and munching away on the foliage.
 You can also use a layer of thick mulch around plants to limit the insect’s transformation in the soil from larvae to adult.
 This provides a non-toxic pre-season way to control flea beetles naturally.
 For more permanent control, it is necessary to kill flea beetles.